dannsam/xenko-docs/manual/input/gamepads.md

 ##Check Gamepad Availability

-Before starting handling gamepad input, you should check whether a gamepad is available in the system:
+Before handling gamepad input, check whether a gamepad is available in the system:

 * Use [Input.HasGamePad](xref="SiliconStudio.Xenko.Input.InputManager.HasGamePad") to know if there is any gamepad current connected to your system.
 * Use [Input.GamePadCount](xref="SiliconStudio.Xenko.Input.InputManager.GamePadCount") to know how many gamepads are currently available.